Our Top 12 Dordogne Attractions

 Outside, a trail features replica houses that prehistoric people might have lived in, animals they may have hunted, and plants they may have cultivated, all accompanied by informative panels.

-Just 25 minutes (23 km) from Mialet, you could combine this with a visit to Saint-Jean-de-Cole, just 10 minutes away.
+TIP: Combine this with a visit to Saint-Jean-de-Côle, just 10 minutes away.

 Wednesday street market at Piegut-Pluvier